 - Thinking about how you can help.
 How can the service, or your company, help alleviate people’s anxieties and support the local community and/or your customers?

-In these challenging times, where the effectiveness of some traditional marketing methods is limited by the restrictions on social interaction, if you would like any advice regarding online marketing, or pivoting your offline marketing techniques to an online medium, please do contact me for advice or help.
+In these challenging times, where the effectiveness of some traditional marketing methods is limited by the restrictions on social interaction, if you would like any advice regarding digital marketing services, or pivoting your offline marketing techniques to an online medium, please do contact us if you need some help.